 China has a project with SNERDI in Shanghai designing a CAP-FNPP reactor.
 This is to be 200 MWt and relatively low-temperature (250°C), so only about 40 MWe with two external steam generators and 5-year refueling

-With increasing attention being given to greenhouse gas emissions arising from burning fossil fuels for international air and marine transport and the excellent safety record of nuclear powered ships, it is quite conceivable that renewed attention will be given to marine nuclear powered ships, it is likely that there will be renewed interest in marine nuclear propulsion.
+With increasing attention being given to greenhouse gas emissions arising from burning fossil fuels for international air and marine transport, particularly dirty bunker fuel for the latter, and the excellent safety record of nuclear powered ships, it is quite conceivable that renewed attention will be given to marine nuclear powered ships, it is likely that there will be renewed interest in marine nuclear propulsion.
 The world's merchant shipping is reported to have a total power capacity of 410 GWt, about one third that of world nuclear power plants.

 The head of the large Chinese shipping company Cosco suggested in December 2009 that container ships should be powered by nuclear reactors in order to reduce greenhouse gas emissions from shipping.
 He said that Cosco was in talks with China's nuclear authority to develop nuclear powered freight vessels.
 However, in 2011 Cosco aborted the study after three years, following the Fukushima accident.